 Lhasa to Everest Base Camp tour is one of the most popular tours in Tibet.
-As it will not only take you to get insight into the Bhuddism culture, experience the best Tibet scenery, but also to witness the the highest mountain in the world.
+As it will not only take you to get insight into the Buddhist culture and experience the best Tibet scenery but also witness the highest mountain in the world.
 You will visit the most famous monasteries in Lhasa and Shigatse, view the beautiful Yamdrok Lake, pass through Rongbuk Monastery and finally reach Everest Base Camp.
 At the foot of the world's highest mountain, you may feel somewhat different.

 In the past, getting close to Mount Everest is an unattainable dream for most people.
 But today, it's easy to travel to Everest, due to the greatly improved tourism facilities.
 More and more people including seniors and kids can visit Everest Base Camp from Lhasa to realize their dream of worshipping the highest mountain in the world.